ianmay/aws_hello_world/README.md

   }
 }
 ```
 On to configuring our provider (AWS).
 The main thing will be to tell AWS which region to use.
 For this example, I went with `ap-southeast-2` which is Sydney.
-There's a few other settings that speed up the calls from Terraform too, so let's include those.
+There are a few other settings that speed up the calls from Terraform too, so let's include those.

 ```terraform
 provider "aws" {